A podcast for doctoral students and those who love them

 - Peter Williams, Ph.D. – Professor, School of Educational Leadership.
 Abilene Christian University

-- We discuss the ways in which job opportunities come to new docs, and how we find and curate our work.
-Contact Us: Email: Dr. J. Scott Self Email: Dr. Linnea […]
+- We discuss the relationship between theory and research design.
+This is part 2 of the conversation from last episode.
+Contact Us: Email: Dr. J. Scott Self Email: Dr. Linnea Rademaker […]

-- We discuss the ethics of research and the deeper challenges of thinking about the effects of data collection and dissemination.
-Contact Us: Email: Dr. J. Scott Self Email: Dr. Linnea […]
+- We discuss the challenge of communicating scholarship in ways that are accessible to a larger audience.
+Contact Us: Email: Dr. J. Scott Self Email: Dr. Linnea Rademaker Email: Dr. Peter […]